ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 nonsense, but he started off in show business as a magician and an escapologist.

 Well after becoming a pensioner, Randi was performing escapology.
-See if you can work out how he escapes from ropes in the video below.
+See if you can work out how he escapes from the ropes in the video below.

 __WARNING – do not try escapology or anything else that Randi does.
 This stuff is DANGEROUS.__